dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Spark/SparkExamplesZep.md

 ```
 {: .Example}

-Then we use the Splice Machine Spark Adapter to insert that data into our database table:
+Then we use the Splice Machine Native Spark DataSource to insert that data into our database table:
 ```
 %spark
 SpliceContext.insert(carsDF, "SPLICE.CARSTBL")